Global Interpreting Network

 • Says "end of call" to the interpreter to complete the call.

-• Documents in the CalSAWS Journal that an interpreter was used, including the interpreter's name and ID number.
+• Documents in the CalSAWS Journal that an interpreter was used for specific language, including the interpreter's name and ID number.

 Related Topics